 BigQuery is a powerful tool that provides businesses various benefits, including expedited data analysis and improved efficiency.
 Here are some points for using BigQuery:

 1. Speed: BigQuery can process large datasets with high speed and accuracy.
-Without worrying about the underlying infrastructure, it can analyze terabytes of data in seconds.
+Without worrying about the underlying infrastructure cloud data warehouse, it can analyze terabytes of data in seconds.
 You can also efficiently perform complex queries and join datasets from different sources.
 With BigQuery, you can quickly analyze large datasets and make insights with minimal effort.

 3. Reliable: BigQuery is reliable and consistently provides businesses access to the same data.
 It stores data in a durable and highly available manner, so your data will always be accessible without interruption or worry.

 4. Automation: BigQuery can automate many of its tasks, making managing large datasets easier.
 You can set up scheduled queries to run regularly without any manual intervention.
 This helps save time, ensuring that businesses stay up-to-date with their data insights.

 5. Flexibility: BigQuery is flexible and allows businesses to combine data from multiple sources.
 This makes it ideal for companies that need to integrate data from different systems or formats into a single queryable repository.
 Furthermore, it offers various connectors for popular databases such as MySQL and PostgreSQL.

 6. Versatility: BigQuery can be used for various applications such as database management, analytics, machine learning, and more.
 This makes it an ideal choice for businesses that need to manage large datasets and use advanced analytics techniques to analyze data further.